We provide important services to residents, visitors, employers and employees in the county and we're always looking for ways to improve them.

 You can get involved by viewing the forums we run or show you're interested in taking part in a consultation by giving us your details.

 Find all consultations that are planned, have taken place in the past, or are taking place now.

 We also encourage you to voice your views through petitions that can be submitted online or via paper.
 Paper petitions should be sent to

 Derbyshire County Council

-Please use the paper petition template which can be downloaded from the related documents section of this page.
+Please use the petition template which is attached to this page.